frankwallis/plugin-typescript/README.md

   typescriptOptions: {
     "noImplicitAny": true,
     "typeCheck": true,				// also accepts "strict"
-    "tsconfig": true,				// also accepts a path "resolveAmbientRefs": true
+    "tsconfig": true					// also accepts a path
   }
 });
 ```